lorenzsp/EMRI-Search/README.md

 # EMRI Search

 This repository implements a search pipeline for detecting Extreme Mass Ratio Inspirals (EMRIs) in simulated LISA data.
 Given input LISA time-series, the pipeline returns the best-matching instantaneous frequency evolution (track) found in the data.
-The code accompanies the related paper: []().
+The code accompanies the related paper: [Ab uno disce omnes: Single-harmonic search for extreme mass-ratio inspirals]().

 For a quick, simplified EMRI search, open and run [QuickStartEMRIsearch.ipynb](QuickStartEMRIsearch.ipynb).
 The notebook walks through the pipeline and produces example outputs, including: